ajgquional/sample_webpage/README.md

-# sample_webpage
+# Sample Webpage

-Repo for a sample webpage published via GitHub pages, mainly for instructional purposes.
+* Created mainly for instructional purposes and for testing how to publish a website via GitHub Pages.
+* Site can be accessed via: https://ajgquional.github.io/sample_webpage/